 Performing certain brain exercises help Keeping your mind active, for example playing Sudoku, word games, crossword puzzles, reading a book, or learning a new language.

-People over the age of 65 are recommended to get between seven and eight hours of sleep each night. getting enough sleep help strengthening immune system, lower stress levels, and improve concentration.
+People over the age of 65 are recommended to get between seven and eight hours of sleep each night, getting enough sleep help strengthening the immune system, lower stress levels, and improve concentration.

 Visit your doctor regularly

 Regular checkups can help you stay on top of your health.
 See your doctor, dentist, and eye doctor regularly and follow their recommendations.
 A doctor’s visit can help in identifying any hidden health problem and controlling it before it gets worse.